ansible/ansible/docs/docsite/rst/dev_guide/developing_locally.rst

 Adding modules and plugins locally
 **********************************

-The easiest, quickest, and the most popular way to extend Ansible is to use a module or a plugin.
+The easiest, quickest, and the most popular way to extend Ansible is to use a local module or a plugin.
 You can create them or copy existing ones for local use.
 You can store a local module or plugin on your Ansible control node and share it with your team or organization.
 You can also share a local plugin or module by embedding it in a role and publishing it on Ansible Galaxy.
 If you are using roles on Ansible Galaxy, then you are already using local modules and plugins without realizing it.

 If you are using an existing module or plugin but Ansible can't find it, this page is all you need.
 However, if you want to create a plugin or a module, go to :ref:`developing_plugins` and :ref:`developing_modules_general` topics and then return to this page to know how to add it locally.